mia1024/terminal-minesweeper/README.md

 # Minesweeper, but in terminal

-Feeling like playing some minesweeper in terminal, but don't want to stare at the REPL of most of the terminal minesweeper implementations?
-Here you go, that's what terminal minesweeper is here for.
-This program is written in Python with curses and no third party library.
-Compared to other implementations, this program undoubtedly look significantly better
+Feeling like playing some minesweeper in terminal, but don't want to type in cell indices for every move like almost all other terminal minesweeper implementations?
+Well, here you go, that's what terminal minesweeper is here for.
+This program is written in Python with curses and no third party library (unless you are on windows, which requires the `windows-curses` library).
+Compared to other implementations, this program undoubtedly looks much better, let alone many other improvements.

+It supports mouse movements in [supported terminals](#terminal-compatibilities), including the standarded left/middle/right clicks.
+Otherwise, you can use your keyboard to navigate the cells.

 ![](screenshots/light_mode.png)